 The condom is the only form of birth control that protects against sexually transmitted diseases.

-In 2012, the Food and Drug Administration (FDA) completed its safety review of drospirenone-containing birth control pills and concluded that drospirenone has a much higher risk for causing blood clots than levonorgestrel or other types of progestin.
+All birth control pills can increase the risk for blood clots.
+For this reason, they are not recommended for women who have high blood pressure, a history of heart disease, are over age 35 and smoke, or who have other risk factors.
+According to the Food and Drug Administration (FDA), birth control pills that contain drospirenone have a much higher risk for causing blood clots than levonorgestrel or other types of progestin.
 Drospirenone is the progestin used in the Yaz and Beyaz brand birth control pills.

 IUDs and Implants for Adolescents

-In 2012, the American College of Obstetricians and Gynecologists (ACOG) recommended that intrauterine devices (IUDs) and contraceptive implants (Implanon, Nexplaon) be offered as first-line contraceptive options for sexually active teens.
-ACOG based its recommendation on the effectiveness of these contraceptives and high rates of patient satisfaction.
+The American College of Obstetricians and Gynecologists (ACOG) recommends intrauterine devices (IUDs) and contraceptive implants (Implanon, Nexplaon) as first-line contraceptive options for sexually active teens based on the effectiveness of these contraceptives and high rates of patient satisfaction.